andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 TODO link to next blog post

+Improvements:
+Converting all print statements to logger methods.

+Structural pattern matching improvement in batch download.
+Available in python 3.10?? used it in writing funcs, but not batch download.

 [^1]: [Dominion](https://boardgamegeek.com/boardgame/36218/dominion) is a card-based board game.
 A copious number of [expansions](https://www.riograndegames.com/games/dominion/) are available, each of which add new cards to the game.
 This results in players having to carry multiple boxes around to their friends' house, unless they pursue [alternate](https://imgur.com/a/oH2yj) [solutions](https://www.google.com/search?q=dominion+storage+box), or perhaps [play online](https://dominion.games/).